Estep-Bingham-Lab/nrpt/README.md

 [Ballnus et al. 2017](https://doi.org/10.1186/s12918-017-0433-1).
 The latter shows an empirical comparison of several MCMC samplers on the ODE problem, indicating that schemes that used Parallel Tempering were the only ones able to accurately describe the posterior distribution.
+Indeed, its density is bimodal and features narrow ridges.

+Here we will show that `nrpt` can leverage a simple yet fast gradient-free sampler---autoRWMH, described in
+[Liu et al. (2025)](https://arxiv.org/abs/2410.18929)---to tackle this inference task.
 For brevity, we won't go into the details of the model here; be sure to check the references if you are curious.
 We also assume that you are familiar with NRPT.
 Beyond the [original paper](https://doi.org/10.1111/rssb.12464), a good